Gorbachev and Reagan: a friendship that ended the Cold War

 Reagan had an invitation to visit Washington passed on to Gorbachev at Chernenko’s funeral, but nothing much happened for months.

-Still, the White House perceived a change in tone as the two sides discussed advancing nuclear arms control negotiations.
+Still, the White House perceived a change in tone as the two sides discussed advancing nuclear arms control negotiations.—AFP

 Comments